Deconstructing the Myths and Perceptions Surrounding Alcoholism

 The socially acceptable nature of alcohol use can make life as an alcoholic one of isolation and despair.
 Despite feeling the constant desire to drink in order to deal with yourself and those around you, others often fail to recognize the dangers and realities that come with excessive use, pushing you further into your own world of substance abuse and what seems like an endless cycle of self-loathing.

-Promoting an understanding of the far-reaching negative effects of alcoholism and the helplessness that it creates is essential to empower those suffering from the illness to seek proper recovery and treatment.
+Promoting an understanding of the far-reaching negative effects of alcoholism and the helplessness that it creates is essential to empower those suffering from the illness to seek proper recovery and alcohol treatment.
 The feeling of not being able to live and enjoy your life without the crutch of alcohol can make you forget who you truly are and ignore the treatment possibilities at your disposal.
 With the right residential treatment program, you can feel the compassion and understanding that others have for your illness and learn to live a life free of dependency.

 Alta Mira offers comprehensive addiction rehabilitation for alcoholics that want to live their lives free of the constant need to use alcohol to feel comfortable in their own skin.
 If you or a loved one is suffering from alcoholism, contact us today to learn more about our programs that can provide a positive pathway towards recovery.